versionpress/versionpress/docs/Plugin-Support.md

 # Plugin Support

-> :construction: The plugin support is **not stable or fully implemented** as long as this warning is here.
+> :construction: Plugin support is the main theme of [VersionPress 4.0](https://blog.versionpress.net/2016/10/versionpress-4-0-alpha/) which is currently in alpha.
+Plugin developers, we'd like your feedback on this, feel free to [open new issues](https://github.com/versionpress/versionpress/issues/new) or chat with us [on Gitter](https://gitter.im/versionpress/versionpress).

-VersionPress needs to understand plugins' data, actions, shortcodes and other things to automatically provide version control for them.
-If you're a plugin developer or enthusiast, this document is for you.
+VersionPress needs to understand plugin data, actions, shortcodes and other things to automatically provide version control for them.
+This document describes how plugins (and themes, later) can hook into VersionPress functionality.

-> Note that *themes* are technically similar and will be supported in pretty much the same way, however, we focus on plugins first.

 ## Introduction